niallpaterson/sigma-calc/README.md

 ## Usage

 Mostly self explanatory.
-Use the sigma and greek buttons to switch notation.
+Use sigma and pi buttons to switch notation.

 Fill in upper and lower limits and enter calculation as desired.